Auburn Bulletin 2024-2025

 PSYC 7760 OCCUPATIONAL HEALTH PSYCHOLOGY (3) DSL/SEM.
 3. Occupational health psychology (OHP) is an emerging interdisciplinary field concerned with psychological factors in employee health, safety, and well-being.

-PSYC 7770 LEADERSHIP AND MOTIVATION SEMINAR (3) SEM.
-3. Analysis of historical and contemporary theories of leadership and motivation and related research.
-May count either PSYC 7770, PSYC 7776 or PSYC 8740.
+PSYC 7800 LEADERSHIP (3) SEM.
+3. Analysis of historical and contemporary theories of leadership and related research.

 PSYC 7910 PRACTICUM IN APPLIED PSYCHOLOGY (1-10) DSL/PRA.
 Supervised practicum in applied psychology.
 A maximum of 12 hours will apply toward degree.
 Department approval.
 Course may be repeated for a maximum of 30 credit hours.